“Super quick, I got lots of offers. All I had to do was choose which one! I went with Wisr because they were the cheapest. Thanks” - Angela

 To learn more about how chattel mortgage GST benefits work, you can read our dedicated Chattel Mortgage guide.

-A balloon payment on a chattel mortgage can help reduce the agreed repayment amount, freeing up business cash flow.
+MONEY TIP: A balloon payment on a chattel mortgage can help reduce the agreed repayment amount, freeing up business cash flow.

 There are two main types of business lease in Australia: a finance lease, and an operating lease.
 To decide which type of lease may best suit your business needs, it’s important to understand the distinctions between the two and what they are commonly used for: